hexium310/diffmt.nvim/README.md

     rustfmt = {
       -- Name or path for an executable command command = 'rustfmt',
       -- Command arguments.
-Specify arguments to emit all content in the file to the standard output after formatted args = {
+Specify arguments to read the content from standart input and emit all content in the file to the standard output after formatted args = {
         '--emit',
         'stdout',